Searching, Sorting, and Cake Cutting in Rounds

 \begin{theorem}(Informal).
-For any number of rounds $k \geq 1$, the following problems are equivalent: \begin{itemize} \item computing a proportional cake allocation with contiguous pieces for $n$ agents in the standard (RW) query model \item sorting a list of $n$ items with rank queries. \end{itemize} \end{theorem} The model of sorting with rank queries was studied by Alon and Azar ~\cite{AlonAzar88} in the context of sorting lower bounds; they gave a lower bound of $\Omega(k n^{1+\frac{1}{k}})$ for randomized algorithms.
-We also get a deterministic lower bound of $\frac{k}{3e}n^{1+1/k}$ for sorting in this model, which improves upon the constant known for deterministic algorithms ($\frac{1}{3e}$ instead of $\frac{1}{256e}$ from~\cite{AlonAzar88}). \begin{theorem} Let $c(k,n)$ be the minimum total number of queries required to sort $n$ elements in the rank query model by the best deterministic algorithm in $k$ rounds.
-Then $c(k,n) \ge \frac{k}{2e} n^{1+1/k} -kn\,.$ \end{theorem} For $1 \leq k \leq \frac{\ln{n}}{3e}$, we get that $c(k,n) \geq \frac{k}{3e} n^{1+1/k}$.
+For all $k,n \in \mathbb{N}^*$, the following problems are equivalent: \begin{itemize} \item computing a proportional cake allocation with contiguous pieces for $n$ agents in the standard (RW) query model \item sorting a vector with $n$ elements using rank queries. \end{itemize} The randomized query complexity of both problems (for constant success probability) is $\Theta\bigl(k \cdot n^{1 + \frac{1}{k}}\bigr)$. \end{theorem}

-\paragraph{Select and Locate with Rank Queries.} Inspired by the rank query model, we also address the query complexity of \emph{select} and \emph{locate} (i.e. inverse selection) with rank queries.
-In the selection task, we are given an array of $n$ elements together with an index $q$ and the goal is to find $x_i$ with rank $q$.
-For locate, we are given an array of $n$ elements together with one element $x_i$ of the array and the goal is to find the rank of $x_i$.
-Selection with rank queries is equivalent to the unordered search problem, while locate with rank queries is equivalent to ordered search.